CS-433/ml_project_2_deep_hedging/README.md

 ### Data generation

 After setting up the virtual environment, we need to download training data as current repository does not contain these.
-First, you need to make a `data` folder and run the `notebook/dataGen.ipynb`.
+First, you need to make a `data` folder and run the `notebook/performance_test.ipynb`.

-In `notebook/dataGen.ipynb`, you can change the parameters of stock/option data generating process.
+In `notebook/performance_test.ipynb`, you can change the parameters of stock/option data generating process.
 Especially, you will need to change `T`, `freq` parameters to run our code.
 Our code supports `T = {1,3}`, `freq = {1,2,3,5}` cases.
 Once you set up these parameters and run the notebook, it will automatically save csv files for you.

 ### Performance Evaluation

-After obtainig train/test data from simulation, you can run `performance_evaluation.ipynb` to check our pretrained agent's hedging performance.
+After obtainig train/test data from simulation, you can run `performance_test.ipynb` (the same notebook) to check our pretrained agent's hedging performance.

 ## Repository Structure